findyourcountryteam/Hyperstar-8-v4-Collimation/README.md

 <img src="Retaining_ring.png" alt="Position of the 4 of 6 screws holding the retaining ring in place" width="600">

 ## Check For Correct Back Focus
 Back focus for a Hyperstar system is critical.
 This means that the camera sensor must be a precise distance from the Hyperstar lens.
-Even a very small error of 0.2mm too far or too close may be noticeable in your images.
+Even a tiny error of 0.2mm too far or too close may be noticeable in your images.

 > [!TIP]
 > [Zero Out The Hyperstar](#zero-out-the-hyperstar) before you test for back focus.
-You will most likely still need to finely collimate the system using the three pairs of push/pull screws.
+Re-check collimation any time you make a change to the backfocus distance.

 The following image is an example of the star pattern caused by a sensor that's too close to the Hyperstar lens.
 The back focus needs to be increased.